top of page

 The camera guy on this shoot was a total amateur.

-How to get a Singaporean 3-year-old to shoot a film?
-Answer: accept they're loose canons who possess no cinematic skills whatsoever.
+How do you get a 3-year-old in Singapore to shoot a film?
+Simple: you accept they’re wildcards with zero cinematic expertise—and embrace it.

-It's the challenge we faced after coming up with this campaign for toddler formula Enfagrow.
+That was the challenge we faced when creating this campaign for Enfagrow toddler formula.

-The campaign was developed together with creative Adam Fierman.
+This campaign was developed in collaboration with creative Adam Fierman.

 One of many tutorials for toddlers and their moms.